davidayalas/aws-ftp-s3-serverless/README.md

     - SAML_CERT: you idp saml certificate as string
     - IDP_HOST: your idp
     - JWT_SECRET: to sign JWT from SAML and validate from custom authorizer
-    - AUTH_USERS: list of users with permissions (it will be a CSV queried with S3 Select)

 * Deploy demo